Health and Wellbeing Frequently Asked Questions

 Are fresh fruit and vegetables better than tinned and frozen?

 Canned foods are often regarded as less nutritious than fresh or frozen products.
-This is not always the case, although there can be some differences.
-All fresh, frozen or canned fruit and vegetables count towards your five-a-day, however tinned and frozen products might contain more sodium (salt) and added sugar than fresh produce due to the way they have been processed.
+This is not always the case, and the nutrient content of canned and frozen fruit and vegetables is comparable to fresh, and, in some cases, may be higher than fresh!
+All fresh, frozen, or canned fruit and vegetables count towards your five-a-day, however it’s always good to double check the tinned and frozen products sodium (salt) and sugar content.
 The fruit which is canned in water or in its own juice is a better option than fruit canned in syrup.
 To avoid excess sugar intake, drain and rinse the fruit if it is canned in syrup.
 Choose frozen vegetables without any added salt (you can add a little of your own as you cook) and aim to buy plain as often as possible.

 If fresh produce is unavailable, inconvenient, out of season, or beyond your budget, tinned or frozen products provide plenty of nutrients and also have a longer shelf-life.